gloriakim-cs-projects/2020-android-recycling-tracker-coding/flutter-note.md

 - `SafeArea`: allows to put everything inside of bumpy designs of phone
 - `padding` = inside of container
 - `margin` = outside of container
+- create a container with infinite length to shift containers to the right

 ## Learning Tips